Omu9f/MobileApps/README.md

 # React Native Apps

-This repository consolidates all the react native projects on my page into one place for easy access.
+This repository consolidates all the React Native projects on my page into one place for easy access.

 ## Yuber